terminalforlife/ShellProjects/source/autoexec/README.md

 The user can either rely on AutoExec's own interpreter auto-detection, or override with his or her own choice of executable.

+Demonstrations of AutoExec can be found all over YouTube channel, [Learn Linux](youtube.com/c/learnlinux).

 # Installation & Uninstallation

 AutoExec is installable with [cito(8)](https://github.com/terminalforlife/Extra/tree/master/source/cito), Debian packages found in the DEB-Packages repository, or, if you're on Arch Linux, can be installed using the AUR, thanks to Minhaj.